Reception of asylum seekers

 End of the reception

-The right to reception ends once the asylum procedure has finished and all possible appeals have failed.
+The right to reception ends once the procedure for international protection has finished and all possible appeals have failed.
 In the event of a positive decision, refugees (or beneficiaries of subsidiary protection) receive a resident’s permit and may start to look for their own accommodation.
 They are entitled to remain at the reception structure for a further two months in order to allow them to find suitable accommodation.
 They may request assistance from a Public Social Welfare Centre.